spjy/jotted-topics/semiconductors.md

 It is important to find the density of allowed energy states (based on the energy band theory) to calculate electron and hole concentrations.

+We can find the number of states per unit volume.

 #### Density of Allowed Electron Energy States in Conduction Band

 $$g_c(E) = \frac{4 \pi (2m^*_n)^{3/2}}{h^3} \sqrt{E - E_c} \qquad E \geq E_c$$